Vector Leptoquark Mediated Leptonic Decay of the Charged $B$-Meson: Conclusion

 \section{Conclusion}

-The $U_1$ Leptoquark model predicts LFU violating amplitudes dominated by higher generation fermions.
+The $U_1$ Vector Leptoquark Model predicts LFU-violating amplitudes dominated by higher generation fermions.
 However, under the current upper bound constraints on the VLQ couplings \cite{Angelescu:2021lln}, these amplitudes lead to contributions to the $B$-meson decay constant that exceed acceptable limits.
-To reconcile the NP contributions with the uncertainty range of the SM predictions for the decay constant, it is necessary to reduce the upper limits on the VLQ couplings by a substantial common scaling factor.
+To reconcile the NP contributions with the uncertainty range of the lattice predictions for the decay constant, it is necessary to reduce the upper limits on the VLQ couplings by a substantial common scaling factor.
 Incorporating one-loop QCD corrections does not qualitatively alter this conclusion, although it shuffles the hierarchy of the new physics effects associated with higher generation fermions in $B$-meson decays.
-Alternatively, a smaller reduction in the couplings could be accommodated if the allowed Leptoquark mass range is extended by several TeV. \\ The approach for this simple process and the redefined couplings can also be applied to more complicated semi-leptonic and radiative meson decays.
-These can be used to improve the decay form factors and study potential signatures of LFUV in the form factors and branching ratios of these more extensively studied decays.
+Alternatively, a slightly smaller reduction in the couplings can be accommodated if the allowed leptoquark mass range is extended by a few TeV. \\ The branching fractions of the leptoquark-mediated decay for non-LFUV modes lie within the experimental limits and the LFUV modes are of a similar order of magnitude.
+The branching fractions decrease gradually with increasing leptoquark mass but the most significant jumps in the magnitude occur with lepton flavour. \\ The approach for this simple process and the redefined couplings can also be applied to more complicated semi-leptonic and radiative meson decays.
+These can be used to improve the decay form factors and study potential signatures of LFUV in the form factors and branching fractions of these more extensively studied decays.